New pathways to permanent residency for temporary skilled visa holders

 The government has announced that the Temporary Skilled Migration Income Threshold (TSMIT) will increase from $53,900 to $70,000 from July 1, 2023.
 The TSMIT sets the minimum salary that employers must pay temporary skilled migrants to work in Australia.
 New nominations will need to meet the new TSMIT or the annual market salary rate, whichever is higher.
 The change will not affect existing visa holders or approved nominations lodged before July 1, 2023.

-To facilitate these pathways, the government is also removing limits on the number of Short-term stream TSS visa applications that visa holders can make in Australia.
+To facilitate these pathways to PR, the government is also removing limits on the number of Short-term stream TSS visa applications that visa holders can make in Australia.
 This is an interim measure to assist those currently onshore who would normally need to go offshore to make further visa applications.

 The changes will provide more equitable access to permanent residence and more certainty to TSS visa holders and their employers about the permanent residence pathways available.
 Employers will be able to alleviate skills shortages by ensuring a permanent employer-sponsored pathway is available for a wider range of occupations.